kirokuan/jekyll/_posts/2016-05-05-Damn-powershell.md

 ---
 layout: post
-title: "Use Git in Window"
+title: "Damn...
+Powershell"
 date: 2016-04-28 00:04:06
-tags: Git
+tags: Powershell
-description: Use Git in Window
+description: though about using Powershell
 ---

 Recently, for managing batch of servers, I started to use Powershell.
 It seemed it's like funcational language more.
 It also support some commonly used shortcut ,like >, %, ?.